 This Quick and Easy Cranberry Relish is full of fresh and zippy flavors and will easily become a favorite for your holiday meals, potlucks, parties, and more!

 Cranberry relish is an easy side dish or appetizer that can be used in a variety of ways.
-Cranberry relish is different than cranberry sauce which is a cooked cranberry product.
+It is different than cranberry sauce, which is cooked.
 Cranberry relish is fresh and uncooked, giving the cranberry an entirely different flavor.
 It’s very easy to make in a food processor and only uses a handful of ingredients.
+You need to add this to your Thanksgiving table this holiday season!

 How do rinse and pick out the bad cranberries?